 8 pepper corns

-1 Bouquet Garni (a small bunch of fresh herbs: Rosemary, Thyme, Parsley and one or two lemon leaves tied with a piece of kitchen string to hold the sprigs together)
+1 Bouquet Garni (a small bunch of fresh herbs: Rosemary, Thyme, Parsley, and one or two lemon leaves tied with a piece of kitchen string to hold the sprigs together)

-1 Rind and juice of orange
+1 Rind and juice of an orange

 750ml red wine (500ml for the pot and a large glass for the cook)